gacou54/tg263/README.md

 ## Acknowledgements

-The allowed structure names was taken from the __ESAPIX__ project (https://github.com/rexcardan/ESAPIX), made by __Rex Cardan__.
+The allowed structure names were taken from the __ESAPIX__ project (https://github.com/rexcardan/ESAPIX), made by __Rex Cardan__.
-The ESAPIX license is include in the LICENSE file.
+The ESAPIX license is included in the LICENSE file.